Joint Optimization of DNN Model Caching and Request Routing in Mobile Edge Computing: Performance Evaluation

 \subsection{Evaluation Results and Analysis of CoCaR-OL}

-\textbf{Extended Settings.} We set the duration of each time slot to $\Delta t = 0.5s$, with a total of $\mathcal{T} = 100$ time slots.
-In each time slot, $round = 3$ BSs are randomly selected, and a caching decision is made based on the past $\Delta T^P = 10$ user requests and the expected future gain in the next $\Delta T^F = 5$ time slots.
+\textbf{Extended Settings.} We set the duration of each time slot to $\Delta t=0.5s$, with a total of $\mathcal{T} = 100$ time slots.
+In each time slot, $round = 3$ BSs are randomly selected, and a caching decision is made based on user requests in the past $\Delta T^P = 10$ time slots and the expected future gain in the next $\Delta T^F = 5$ time slots.
 The smoothing factor $\alpha$ and the discount factor $\gamma$ are both set to 0.9.
 In each time slot, $U = 600$ users simultaneously initiate requests for model type $\mathcal{M}$.
-The popularity of DNN models at each BS is changed every 20 time slots, with a warm-up phase starting 5 time slots earlier to gradually adjust the popularity.
+The popularity of DNN models at each BS is updated every 20 time slots, with a warm-up phase starting 5 time slots earlier to gradually adjust it.
 Other parameters are the same as those defined in Sec. \ref{para}.
 Fig. \ref{fig:user_distribution} illustrates the distribution of user requests at BS 4 under the above experimental setup.

 In the online scenario, we introduce the following online caching algorithms for comparison:

 \begin{itemize}

 \item \textbf{LFU \cite{lfu}.} In each time slot, $round$ BSs are randomly and independently selected.
 For each selected BS, model request frequencies over the past $\Delta T^P$ time slots at the BS and its one-hop neighbors are computed.
 The cached submodel of the most frequent model is enlarged, while the cached submodel of the least frequent model is gradually reduced until the memory constraint is met.